Lessons from Matthew 25

 Church leaders are asking how their people can use the gifts and skills that they have to create jobs, pay the clergy and help form the growing the economic base in their developing communities.

-As we look ahead, we believe we can be a catalyst to help the church participate in a movement to end extreme poverty in this generation by 2030.
+As we look ahead, we believe we can be a catalyst to help the church participate in a movement to end extreme poverty.
 How exciting it will be when the churches in the developing world are no longer as dependent on the West as they have been in the past.
 How exciting it will be when they can generate their own income, their own capacity to serve Jesus, and work with the West as true partners.

 By praying for and supporting Five Talents, you are helping to beat poverty and build self-sustaining local church communities in some of the most impoverished communities around the world.